orbs-network/v3-git-book/orbs-lambda/writing-your-lambda-function.md

 }
  ```

-upon runtime, the backend process invokes your task function with the parameters above.
+Upon runtime, the backend process invokes your task function with the parameters above.

 As you can see, some of them are only relevant when bound to certain types of triggers.